Empowering People, Launching lives

 Inspired by research, driven by practice

-Our new series of podcasts provides discussion around a range of topics, all underpinned by the principles of ABA.
+Our podcast series provides discussion around a range of topics, all underpinned by the principles of ABA.
 Hear our staff and guest speakers discuss research in the field of ABA, the practice it inspired at BeyondAutism, and the positive impact seen on the lives of the individuals involved.
 Our desire is to share best practice, provoke conversation around existing research and consider where we need to focus our efforts in the future.
 As part of this, we have a particular interest in the valuable role that multidisciplinary team working has in the success of anything we do.

 All of the content on these pages is free to listen to.
 Much of it is also CEU-accredited, with each applicable podcast providing at least one Type 2 Credit for just £5 per CEU.
 For more information on how to redeem credits, click to listen to the relevant podcast.

 Click on any of the podcasts below for more information and to listen in.
+Or subscribe wherever you get your podcasts: Spotify, Google podcasts, Apple podcasts.
+If you enjoy the podcasts, please rate us!

 In this podcast we examine the complex issue of multi-disciplinary working in the field of ABA, navigating the worldwide issues in this area and how the links between formal BCBA training and practice do not necessarily prepare practitioners for the real world of professional interactions.